 Training and re-validation for the BPL will be expensive and complicated.

-Training for the EASA/UK BPL involves an expensive Declared Training Organisation and only training carried out by DTO instructors count towards the licence.
+Training for the EASA/UK BPL involves an expensive Declared Training Organisation and a minimum of 12 training flights must be carried out by DTO instructors.
 Under UK PPL requirements candidates only require four instructor flights which can prove tricky to arrange.
-Assuming it usually takes around 20 flights to get to your check flight this means that there will be a 400% increase in demand for instructor flights.
+This means that there will be a 200% increase in demand for instructor flights.
+Add to this that an instructor has to sign off a student prior to sitting the exams and that both tether flights (should the student want the rating) have to be carried out by an instructor this now means that 15 requirements of instructor involvement are actually required.
 It is likely that there will be insufficient instructors to fulfil the training and revalidation requirements at all levels.
 This being the case it is probable that the shortfall will be reflected in instructor fees or the need to go to an approved balloon training school.
 We need to keep ballooning simple, affordable and easier to access if its to attract more to the sport.
 The BPL categorically does not do that.
 The UK Commercial and Balloon Ride Industries needs to attract more commercial pilots to fulfill the demand.
 The BPL’s training system and conversion to larger types is expensive, drawn out, unrealistic and will not help the situation.

 Medical requirements are confusing and overly onerous for Private Pilots.